Our Board

 Our Advisory Council

-At DDWA, we believe in the power of inclusivity and representation.
-That's why we have an Advisory Council of people with intellectual disability, who report directly to our Board.
-The purpose of the Advisory Council is to ensure that the directions and strategies of DDWA's work are aligned with the needs and preferences of our cohort - people with developmental disability.
+Our Advisory Council, made up of people with intellectual disabilities, directly reports to our Board.
+The Council's role is to ensure that DDWA's strategies and actions align with the needs and preferences of those we serve — people with developmental or intellectual disability.

-Established in 2021, the DDWA Advisory Council was formed following an outreach to the community for people to express their interest in participating on the council.
-Eight individuals were successfully recruited onto the Advisory Council, and we provided them with Easy Read guidelines to understand their roles and responsibilities.
+Established in 2021, the Advisory Council was formed after inviting community members to express their interest in joining.
+Eight people were selected and provided with Easy Read guidelines to help them understand their roles and responsibilities.

-John Hines served as the initial chairperson from 2021 to 2023, and we are pleased to announce that Michelle Silver has recently been elected as the new chair.
-The Advisory Council has been actively involved in various activities, including meeting with the Minister for Disability Services and developing a register of issues important to representatives of people with intellectual disability.
+Michelle Silver became the chair in late 2023, succeeding John Hines, who served from 2021 to 2023.
+Since its start, the Advisory Council has been actively involved in key initiatives, such as meetings with the Minister for Disability Services and developing a register of issues important to people with intellectual disability.

-One of the highlights for the Advisory Council has been their presentations at the DDWA Annual General Meetings in 2021 and 2022, where they showcased their role and achievements.
-We are proud to have the Advisory Council as an integral part of our organisation, providing invaluable insights and perspectives to guide our work towards better serving our community.
+A highlight for the Council has been presenting at the DDWA Annual General Meetings since 2021, where they share their contributions and achievements.
+The Advisory Council as a vital part of DDWA, offering invaluable perspectives to enhance our work for the community.

 Our Executive Team